infrahq/infra/docs/secrets.md

     clientSecret: env:OKTA_CLIENT_SECRET
 ```

-env is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom env handler, like so:
+**env** is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom env handler which base64 encodes the secret:

 ```yaml
 secrets: